codingispink/Predict-House-Values-/README.md

 ```

 #### Conclusion
-According to the result above, the best model is the KNN.
+According to the result above, the best model to predict house values is the KNN.
 KNN has the lowest RMSE, MAE and MAPE.
 On the other hand, Regression Tree is the worst model.

 ## ACKNOWLEDGEMENT